jethrothelion/SimpleSpeachToText/README.md

     ```

 2.  **Install the required packages:**
-    The project relies on the `Nemo` and `Numpy` libraries.
+    The project relies on the `Nemo`, `Numpy` and other libraries.
 Install them using pip:
     ```sh
     pip install -r requirements.txt
     ```